Mirror (1975 film): Polls and associated reviews

 Mirror is frequently listed among the greatest films of all time.
 In a 2012 Sight & Sound directors' poll, Mirror ranked as the ninth greatest film of all time.
 In a parallel poll of film critics, the film ranks 19th.
 In the same poll in 2022, Mirror was ranked eighth by directors and 31st by critics.
-In the 2002 Critics poll it ranked 35th.
+In the 2002 critics' poll it ranked 35th.
 Filmmaker Ashim Ahluwalia included the film in his personal top ten (for The Sight & Sound Top 50 Greatest Films of All Time poll), writing: "Mirror offers epic hypnotherapy and some of the most beautiful celluloid ever shot."
 For the same poll, Will Self wrote that it remains "the most beautiful film ever made".
 Director Michael Haneke voted for Mirror in the 2002 Sight & Sound directors' poll (where the film ranked 16th) and later said he had seen it at least 25 times.
-In the most recent 2022 edition of Sight & Sounds Greatest films of all time list the film ranked 31st in the critics poll and 8th in the director's poll.
+In the most recent 2022 edition of Sight & Sounds Greatest films of all time list the film ranked 31st in the critics' poll and 8th in the directors' poll.

 In 2018, Mirror ranked 20th on the BBC's list of the 100 greatest foreign-language films, as voted on by 209 film critics from 43 countries.